If medical negligence has set you back, we'll help you move forward

 Epilepsy developed or worsened due to an injury or medical negligence could entitle victims to financial compensation.
 Compensation may be awarded for medical care, financial losses and the broader impact on your life, including any necessary changes in employment or lifestyle.

-One in every 103 people in the UK has epilepsy.
-Every day 87 people are diagnosed with the condition.
 If you have epilepsy that you think was triggered by an accident that was not your fault, you may have grounds to make a compensation claim.

+If your epilepsy was misdiagnosed or mistreated, you may be able to make a medical negligence claim.
 If you decide to make an epilepsy claim, your medical negligence solicitor will take you through every step of the claims process.
-Your solicitor will be with you until you win your claim and get the compensation you deserve.
+Your solicitor will be with you until you win your claim and get the compensation you need to move forward.

-What if your injury was diagnosed months or years after treatment?
+What if my injury was diagnosed months or years later?

 You may not be immediately aware of your injury.
 In some cases, months and even years can pass before symptoms appear.